-09 Jun What is Contribution Margin Income Statement?
+09 Jun Contribution Margin Income Statement

 Posted at 06:30h in 0 Comments

-A contribution margin income statement deducts variable costs from revenues to arrive at the contribution that is available to pay for fixed costs.
+Definition: A contribution margin income statement deducts variable costs from revenues to arrive at the contribution that is available to pay for fixed costs.
 After fixed costs are deducted from the contribution margin, the remaining amount, if any, is the profit.

-What does contribution margin income statement mean?
+What does contribution Margin Income Statement mean?

 Yale Corporation, a manufacturer of gaskets for the auto industry, prepares its contribution margin income statement for May 2018:

-Example of contribution margin income statement
+Example of contribution Margin Income Statement

 A contribution margin income statement is different from a traditional income statement in one crucial respect.
 It calculates the contribution margin by deducting variable costs from sales.
 The regular income statement does not differentiate between variable costs and fixed costs.